AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 ---
-title: Setup a local development environment for AEM Forms as a Cloud Service
+title: Setup a local development environment for [!DNL Adobe Experience Manager Forms] as a [!DNL Cloud Service]
-description: Setup a local development environment for AEM Forms as a Cloud Service
+description: Setup a local development environment for [!DNL Adobe Experience Manager Forms] as a [!DNL Cloud Service]
 ---

-# Set up a local development environment {#overview}
+# Set up a local development environment and initial project template {#overview}

-When you set up and configure an AEM Forms as a Cloud service environment, you set up development, staging, and production environments on cloud.
+When you set up and configure an [!DNL  Adobe Experience Manager Forms] as a [!DNL  Cloud Service] environment, you set up development, staging, and production environments on cloud.
 In addition, you can also set up and configure a local development environment.

-You can use the local development environment to create forms and related assets (themes, templates, custom submit actions, and more) and convert PDF Forms to adaptive forms without connecting to the Cloud Service and without logging in to cloud development environment.
-After an adaptive form or related assets are ready on the local development instance, you can export the adaptive form and related assets from the local development environment to an AEM Forms as a Cloud Service environments for further testing and publishing.
+You can use the local development environment to create forms and related assets (themes, templates, custom submit actions, and more) and [convert PDF Forms to adaptive forms](https://docs.adobe.com/content/help/en/aem-forms-automated-conversion-service/using/introduction.html) without logging in to cloud development environment.
+After an adaptive form or related assets are ready on the local development instance, you can export the adaptive form and related assets from the local development environment to a [!DNL Cloud Service] environments for further testing and publishing.

 You can also develop and test custom code like custom components and prefill service on the local development environment.
-When the custom code is tested and ready, you can use the Git repository of your AEM Forms as a Cloud Service development environment to deploy the custom code.
+When the custom code is tested and ready, you can use the Git repository of your [!DNL Cloud Service] development environment to deploy the custom code.

+Perform the following actions in listed order to setup a new local development environment and use it to develop for  activities:

+* Setup development tools for an Experience Management project.

+* Setup local Experience Manager environment for development.

+* Add Forms archive to Experience Manager instances and configure Forms-specific users.

+* Setup a project based on Experience Manager Archetype.

 <!--
 You can use the local development environment to create and test adaptive forms without connecting to the Cloud Service.
 AEM Forms provides an SDK to help test all the cloud-ready functionalities on the local development environment.
 When your forms and related assets are ready and tested on the local development environment, you can import these forms and related assets to an AEM Forms as a Cloud Service instance for publishing.